Hi friend and Welcome!

-- They both come in at a similar price range.
+- They’re both in a similar price range.

 - It seems as though the AT4040 is a bit more versatile.
 I saw a lot more people endorsing it for a wider variety of applications.
 This could also be due to the fact that the C214 doesn’t have a whole lot written about it (at least in comparison).

-- The look and feel of both is radically different.
-The 214 has a squared off retro look in comparison to the traditional design of the AT4040.
+- The look and feel of both are radically different.
+The 214 has a squared-off retro look in comparison to the traditional design of the AT4040.

 - Both have a dB pad, but the 4040’s is a -10dB while the C214 is a -20.